Equatorial Space Systems: Low Altitude Demonstration (LAD)

 The 2.4 meter tall, 22-kilogram LAD (Low Altitude Demonstrator) rocket was designed as a flight test for ESS' HRF-1 solid fuel formulation, which is a development of the company's Chief Technology Officer Jamie Anderson.

 The LAD rocket was successfully launched to an altitude of 1,200 meters, at 11:40am MYT on Monday the 21st of December 2020.
 The launch which took place at the Felcra Palm Oil Estate in Perak, Malaysia, is the first cross border collaboration involving a privately developed rocket with hybrid propulsion in the South East Asia region.

 Dorado

 Dorado is a suborbital sounding rocket with a diameter of 310 mm, and will have a single and dual stage version capable of delivering a 25-kilogram payload to 105 and 270 kilometers respectively.
 Dorado's hybrid rocket motor and pyrotechnic free payload separation are unique features, and its first launch was targeted for 2024.
 No further updates on the status of the project have been provided.

 Volans

 Volans is a small satellite launch vehicle, designed to be modular and deliver 60 to 500 kg to LEO.
-Its maiden flight is expected to be no earlier than 2024.
+Its maiden flight was expected to be no earlier than 2024.
 Volans is 2 meters wide and stands 12–30 m tall and is planned to become a reusable launch vehicle with a unique recovery method, instead of propulsive landings like the Falcon 9, it plans to use rotating blades to perform a controlled landing at sea.